Nicotine marketing: "Mild" and "roasted" cigarettes

 In the 1920s to 1950s, ads often focused on throat irritation and coughs, claiming that specific brands were better.
 This also distracted from the more serious harms of smoking, which were being revealed by research at the time.
 Claims were made that toasting tobacco removed irritants (which were said to have been sold on to chemical companies).

 Menthol cigarettes

 Menthol cigarettes have also been marketed as healthier from the 1930s onwards.
-They were even inaccurately advertised as medicinal, a treatment for smokers that would sooth a throat irritated by smoking, or as a treatment for a cold.
+They were even inaccurately advertised as medicinal, a treatment for smokers that would soothe a throat irritated by smoking, or as a treatment for a cold.
 Where this is illegal, they are marketed as healthier by implication, using words like "mild", "natural", "gentle", "calm", "soft", "smooth", and imagery of healthy natural environments.
 There is no evidence that menthol cigarettes are healthier, but there is evidence that they are somewhat easier to become addicted to and harder to quit.

+Reaching the Black market in the United States

+Historian Keith Wailoo argues the cigarette industry targeted a new market in the black audience starting in the 1960s.
+It took advantage of several converging trends.
+First was the increased national attention on the dangers of lung cancer.
+Cigarette companies took the initiative in fighting back.
+They did this by developing menthol-flavored brands like Kool, which seemed to be more soothing to the throat, as well as advertised them as good for smokers' health.
+A second trend was the Federal ban on tobacco advertising on radio and television.
+There was no ban on advertising in the print media, so the industry responded by large scale advertising in black newspapers and magazines.
+They began erecting billboards in inner city neighborhoods.
+The third trend was the Civil rights movement of the 1960s.
+Big Tobacco responded by investing heavily in the Civil Rights Movement, winning the gratitude of many national and local leaders.
+Menthol-flavored cigarette brands systematically sponsored local events in the black community and subsidized major black organizations, especially the NAACP (National Association for the Advancement of Colored People).
+They also subsidized many churches and schools.
+The marketing initiative was a success as the rate of smoking in the black community grew, while it declined among whites.
+Furthermore, three of four black smokers purchased menthol cigarettes.

 Filter cigarettes

-In the fifties, filters were added to cigarettes, and heavily marketed, until they faced regulatory action as false advertising.
+In the 1950s, filters were added to cigarettes, and heavily marketed, until they faced regulatory action as false advertising.
 Initially, efforts were made to develop filters that actually reduced harms; as it became obvious that this was not economically possible, filters were instead designed to turn brown with use.